facebookarchive/models/mask_rcnn_2go/README.md

   * Evaluation dataset: COCO 2014 minival
   * Metric: mAP[IoU=0.50:0.95] and latency (in microseconds)
   * Proposals: 3000/100 (pre/post nms)
+  * The backend for evaluation is QNNPACK
+  * The unit of mensured latency is microseconds
+  * Latency is evaluated on Samsung S8 (SM-G950U-7.0-24)

   |  Model  | Bbox | Segmentation | Latency Median | Latency MAD |
   |:-------:|:----:|:------------:|:--------------:|:-----------:|